manolo/gwt-polymer-todo-list/docs/create.md

       _**Tip**: If you include the GWT SDK folder in your PATH environment variable, you won't have to invoke them by specifying their full path._

-2. Run the application in **SuperDevMode**.
+2. Run the application in [SuperDevMode](articles/superdevmode.html).

-     To check that all the project components were created start the new created app in SuperDevMode.
+     To check that the project was created correctly start the new app in SuperDevMode.

         $ mvn gwt:run

-      _**Tip**: You might import the maven project in your IDE and use GWT plugin to run_
+      _**Tip**: At this point you might want to import project in your favorite IDE.
+Since the created project is built with maven you can import it directly in Eclipse, Idea, etc._

 3. Launch your Browser.

-     In opened window press the “Launch Default Browser” button to launch our application using your default browser.
+     In the GWT developer window press the “Launch Default Browser” button to launch our application using your default browser.
 Or, you can click “Copy to Clipboard” to copy the launch URL and paste it into the browser of your choice.

      If you change something in the code you can recompile the application just reloading the page in your browser.
 Otherwise if you change some configuration files like `pom.xml`, `webapp` static content, etc, you would have to stop SuperDevMode pushing `Ctrl-C` and running again `mvn gwt:run`.

+     If you are running chrome, you will be able to inspect and debug java code opening the developer tools and enabling the support for super sources.

-4. Add vaadin polymer elements dependency to your pom.xml
+4. Add the vaadin `gwt-polymer-elements` dependency to your project editing the `pom.xml` file.

         <dependency>
          <groupId>com.vaadin.polymer</groupId>